humaidq/huma.id/content/projects/hstatus.md

 - libX11-devel
 - dwm _(obviously)_

-And if you decide to keep the COVID19 status:

-- libressl-devel (or your system's equivalent)
-- curl

 ### 3. Copying and contributing

 This program is written by Humaid AlQassimi, and is distributed under the BSD 2 Clause license.

 ### 4. Download and build